chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 forward for invariant checks, where we can simply re-use the condition inside the loop as a condition for the check outside the loop.

-#### One Hoisted Predicate
+#### One Hoisted Check Predicate

-We therefore create a single Hoisted Predicate for a loop-invariant check before the loop and kill the old check inside the loop.
+We therefore create a single Hoisted Check Predicate for a loop-invariant check before the loop and kill the old check inside the loop.

 ### Hoisting Range Checks